Posts for November, 2024

 Please note that toilet facilities are not available on site.
 Public toilets are available in Cragganmore at Ballindalloch Station on the Speyside Way or in Aberlour.
 There are also customer facilities available at the nearby Lagmore Cafe when open.

-Well behaved dogs may attend but must be leashed.
+Well behaved dogs are welcome to attend but must be leashed.

 Funded by Foundation Scotland from the Dorenell Wind Farm Community Benefit Fund.